Psacevedo/Web2025-2/README.md

 ### Kanban board

-Project tasks are organized in a board which can be seen at `<your board url here>`.
+Project tasks are organized in a board which can be seen at [Kanban Board](https://example.com/kanban).